Robert Alter: Biography

 Robert Alter was born in a Jewish American family, and first learned Hebrew as part of his religious upbringing.
 He earned his bachelor's degree in English (Columbia University, 1957) and his master's degree (1958) and doctorate (1962) from Harvard University in comparative literature.
 He started his career as a writer at Commentary, where he was for many years a contributing editor.
 He has written twenty-four books, including his three-thousand-page translation of the entire Hebrew Bible.
 He lectures on topics ranging from biblical episodes to Kafka's modernism and Hebrew literature.

 Biblical studies

 One of Alter's contributions is the introduction of the type scene into contemporary scholarly Hebrew Bible studies.
-An example of a type scene is that of a man meeting a young woman at a well, whom he goes on to marry; this scene occurs twice in Genesis and once in Exodus, and, according to Alter, distortedly in 1 Samuel and the Book of Ruth.
+An example of a type scene is that of a man meeting a young woman at a well, whom he goes on to marry; this scene occurs twice in Genesis and once in Exodus, and, according to Alter, with meaningful variations in 1 Samuel and the Book of Ruth.
+Alter demonstrates how changes in the familiar type scene carry meaning to readers familiar with the anticipated pattern.